 Effective July 1, 2016, the Michigan Legislature approved a set of bills to restructure Detroit Public Schools (DPS or the "School District").
 The bills effectively split the School District into two entities, Detroit Public Schools and Detroit Public Schools Community District (DPSCD).
 The bills include a funding package totaling \$617 million.
-DPS will continue to exist for the purpose of collecting 18 mills of property taxes on nonhomestead properties, which are authorized to be assessed and collected through 2022, at which point the millage will need to be renewed by the voters to continue servicing the debt.
+DPS will continue to exist for the purpose of collecting 18 mills of property taxes on nonhomestead properties, which are authorized to be assessed and collected through the end of June 30, 2033.
 The tax revenue from the 18 mills will be used to pay down the certain remaining notes payable (the 2016 Series notes payable), an emergency loan, the outstanding balance due to the state retirement system, and other obligations, as negotiated with the Michigan Department of Treasury.